ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 1. The Administrator requests an Access Token from the AS, in order to access the group-collection and group-configuration resources on the Group Manager.
 To this end, the Administrator sends to the AS an Authorization Request as defined in {{Section 5.8.1 of RFC9200}}.

-   If the 'scope' parameter in the Authorization Request includes scope entries whose "Toid" specifies a complex pattern (see {{scope-format}}), then all such scope entries MUST adhere to the same pattern semantics.

    The Administrator will start or continue using a secure communication association with the Group Manager, according to the response from the AS and the transport profile of ACE in use.

 2. The AS processes the Authorization Request as defined in {{Section 5.8.2 of RFC9200}}, especially verifying that the Administrator is authorized to obtain the requested permissions, or possibly a subset of those.

    The AS specifies the information on the authorization granted to the Administrator as the value of the 'scope' claim to include in the Access Token, in accordance with the scope format specified in {{scope-format}}.
 It is implementation specific which particular approach the AS takes to evaluate the requested permissions against the access policies pertaining to the Administrator for the Group Manager in question. {{sec-as-scope-processing}} provides an example of such an approach that the AS can use.

-   If the 'scope' parameter in the Authorization Request includes scope entries whose "Toid" specifies a complex pattern adhering to a certain pattern semantics, then that semantics MUST be used for all the scope entries in the 'scope' claim that specify a complex pattern.

    The AS MUST include the 'scope' parameter in the Authorization Response defined in {{Section 5.8.2 of RFC9200}}, when the value included in the Access Token differs from the one specified by the Administrator in the Authorization Request.
 In such a case, scope specifies the set of permissions that the Administrator actually has, with respect to performing operations at the Group Manager, encoded as specified in {{scope-format}}.